-During drowning, the body is deprived of oxygen, which can damage organs, particularly the lungs and brain.
+During drowning, the body is deprived of oxygen, which can damage organs, particularly the brain.

 Doctors evaluate people for oxygen deprivation and problems that often accompany drowning (such as spinal injuries caused by diving).

 Treatment focuses on correcting oxygen deprivation and other problems.